cs-ed/impacts-snpadilla/README.md

 ## Learning Activities

-Students will begin the lesson by watching a video from [code.org](https://code.org/) on how computer science is changing everything.
+Students will begin the project by watching a video from [code.org](https://code.org/) on how computer science is changing everything.
 Some guiding questions will be asked for discussion: What are the different fields you notice in the videos?
 How has computer science impacted those fields?
 What do you find surprising?
 Students will be asked to note the different fields in which they see computer science being used.<br>
 <br>
 In groups of 4-5 students will create a tree map that identifies the different industries in which they realize are impacted by computer science.